-Student Appeals & Reinstatement
+Student Appeals & Reinstatement A. Student Appeals

-Student Appeals

-1. A student placed on any level of Academic Progress may appeal that action to the Academic Review Committee.
+1. A student placed on any level of Academic Progress, may appeal that action to the Academic Review Committee by writing to the Dean of Student Affairs who chairs the committee.

-Return/Reinstatement
+B.Return/Reinstatement

-- 1. After one semester on suspension, a student may request reinstatement to the College.
+1. After one semester on suspension, a student may request reinstatement to the college.
 A student must file a request for reinstatement in person with a designated Advisor/Counselor.
-The request for reinstatement will be reviewed by the Academic Review Committee.
-The student will return on a probationary status and, if dismissed the second time, will not be eligible to register for courses for one year. - 2.
-A student who returns after a break of 4 semesters (fall/spring) or greater will have their prior status of academic probation dismissed.
+The request for reinstatement will be reviewed by the

+Academic Review Committee.
+The student will return on a probationary status and, if dismissed the second time, will not be eligible to register for courses for one year.

+2. A student who returns after a break of 4 semesters (fall/spring) or greater will have their prior status of academic probation dismissed.
 A student who returns after a break of less than four semesters (fall/spring) will remain on the same level of academic probation.